sonic-net/SONiC/doc/console/Portable-Console-Device-High-Level-Design.md

         """
         raise NotImplementedError

+    def get_num_lines(self):
+        """
+        Retrieves the number of console lines on portable console devices.

+        :return: An integer, the number of console lines on portable console devices.
+        """
+        raise NotImplementedError

     def get_all_lines(self):
         """
         Retrieves the infomation of all console lines on portable console devices.

-        :return: A dict, the key is console line number (integer, 1-based), the value is a dict which contains line information. eg.
+        :return: A dict, the key is console line number (integer, same as portable console device designed), the value is an object derived from `sonic_console.line_info.ConsoleLineInfo`. eg.
                  {
-                     1: {
+                     1: ConsoleLineInfo(
                          "device_index": 0,
                          "virtual_device_path": "/dev/console-1"
-                     },
+                     ),
-                     2: {
+                     2: ConsoleLineInfo(
                          "device_index": 0,
                          "virtual_device_path": "/dev/console-2"
-                     },
+                     ),
                      ...
                  }
         """